Norman Wells: Education

 The community is part of the Sahtu Divisional Education Council and they operate, through the Norman Wells District Education Authority, the Mackenzie Mountain School.
-The school, which has an enrollment of 150, provides education from Junior Kindergarten to Grade 12.
+The school, which has an enrolment of 150, provides education from Junior Kindergarten to Grade 12.
 Aurora College has a presence in the community with a community learning centre and a career centre.

 Climate

 Norman Wells has a subarctic climate (Köppen Dfc) with summer lasting for about three months.
 Although winter temperatures are usually below freezing, every month of the year has seen temperatures above 5 C. Rainfall averages 171.7 mm and snowfall 161.5 cm.
-On average, there are 92.9 days, October to April, when the wind chill is below -30, which indicates that frostbite may occur within 10 – 30 minutes.
-There is an average of 35.9 days, November to April, when the wind chill is below -40, which indicates that frostbite may occur within 5 – 10 minutes.
+On average, there are 35.9 days between November and April, when the wind chill is equal to or below −40, which indicates that frostbite may occur within 5–10 minutes.
+Wind chills can drop below −48 indicating that frostbite can occur in less than 5 minutes.

+On 8 July 2023, Norman Wells experienced a temperature of 37.9 C and on 4 February 1947 a minimum of -54.4 C.